AmokSolderer/APC/DOC/PinMameSound_9.md

 By that you can just play your game and only if the number of a missing sound file pops up on the right side of your display you note it down and add it later.

+### Changing the background music

+Most machines of this era have a quite basic background music.
+This can be replaced by a music track of your choice with a simple change in the PinMameExceptions.
+A general [game setting](https://github.com/AmokSolderer/APC/blob/master/DOC/Settings.md#game-settings-in-remote-control-mode) to activate the ball saver is already present, so you don't have to bother with changing the settings menu.

+The code below is for the Comet, but the principle is the same for all System 9 machines.
+In case of the Comet, the command for the background sound is 47.
+If this command is received, we have to check whether the setting for background music is selected or not.
+If yes the file MUSIC.snd is played on the music channel and also queued for looping.
+If background music is not selected in the settings, the normal BG music is played as usual.

+    else if (Command == 47) {                         // play BG music
+      if (game_settings[USB_BGmusic]) {               // use MUSIC.SND instead of BG sound
+        PlayMusic(50, "MUSIC.snd");                   // play music track
+        QueueNextMusic("MUSIC.snd");}                 // and loop it
+      else {
+        PlayMusic(50, "0_2f.snd");
+        QueueNextMusic("0_2f.snd");}}                 // track is looping so queue it also

 ## Sound problems

 Most sound problems like lags and stuttering are caused by the performance of the SD card.
 Take a look at the [If things don't work](https://github.com/AmokSolderer/APC/blob/master/DOC/Problems.md) section for more.